True Key Review: Quick Expert Summary

 - Safe Notes.

-True Key’s mobile interface is neat and very easy to navigate.
+You can log into the mobile apps by entering your master password or using fingerprint logins.
+Once you’re in, True Key’s mobile interface is neat and very easy to navigate.

 The main display (Launchpad) consists of all your saved logins — tapping on a login opens a dialog box where you can select your preferred browser or app to instantly log into a given site.
-You can also add new logins from the Launchpad.
+You can also add new logins from Launchpad.

 The settings menu includes settings for in-app screen capture, default username when adding new logins, auto sign-out period, password and note visibility, and Instant Log In.